mortezamohaqeqi/dynfed/README.md

 ### How do I get set up? ###

-The project is build using Maven.
+The project is compiled using Maven.
 To compile, one needs to:

 * Install [Java](https://openjdk.java.net/install/)
 * Install [Maven](https://maven.apache.org/install.html)